 The more you travel light, the less cumbersome and quick it becomes for you to hop from one commute to another or move around from places without much discomfort.

-When you are on a solo trip to Ladakh, this is crucial especially when you are relying on the public transport within Ladakh.
-There will be some routes on which public transport may not be as readily available and you need to depend upon the hitchhikes.
+When you are on a solo trip to Ladakh, this is crucial, especially when you are relying on public transport within Ladakh.
+There will be some routes on which public transport may not be as readily available, and you need to depend upon the hitchhikes.

-Hence, it becomes quite necessary to travel as light as possible when making a backpacking Ladakh trip.
+Hence, it becomes quite necessary to travel as lightly as possible when making a backpacking Ladakh trip.

 Well, even by statistics, we always pack much more than what actually is required or used by us on the trip.
 Hence, pack your stuff wisely and accordingly as you are not going on a photoshoot 🙂 🙂

-7. Carry a personal ID card, medical card and emergency contact
+7. Carry a personal ID card, medical insurance card, and emergency contact

-Always carry a personal ID card, medical card and emergency contact on a solo trip to Ladakh.
-These documents should be kept somewhere open, easily accessible, maybe as a hanging tag, wallpaper of an unlocked phone or in a wallet or both, so that, in case of any exigency a prompt action can be taken by anyone without any issues.
+Always carry a personal ID card, medical insurance card, and emergency contact on a solo trip to Ladakh.
+These documents should be kept somewhere open, and easily accessible, maybe as a hanging tag, wallpaper of an unlocked phone or in a wallet, or both, so that, in case of any emergency prompt action can be taken by anyone without any issues.

-Please bear in mind that you are traveling to some remote corners of the Himalayas and some of the roads in Ladakh are quite desolate.
-Hence, it becomes very important to have your important documents with you all the time.
-Being closer to the inner line region of the International border it is quite important too.
+Please bear in mind that you are traveling to some remote corners of the Himalayas, and some of the roads in Ladakh are quite desolate.
+Hence, it becomes vital to have your important documents with you all the time.
+Being closer to the inner line region of the International border is quite important too.